Application processes are different for coursework and research degrees. Please choose from the categories on the right.

-Short-listed applicants will also be required to attend an interview.
+Entry is competitive and assessment is based on grade point average (GPA).
 The recommended GPA for admission is a credit average or above.
 GPA cut-offs are subject to change from year to year.

-UTS bachelor degrees that may be eligible for entry into a Master of Physiotherapy
+UTS bachelor degrees that may be eligible for entry into a Master of Physiotherapy include:

 - Bachelor of Sport and Exercise Science*

 - Bachelor of Management in Sport and Exercise*